weiHelloWorld/weiHelloWorld.github.io/about.md

 **University of Chicago** (Chicago, IL), *PhD Researcher*; 08/2018-Present

-- Derived and proved theoretical bounds for time-lagged autoencoders for finite-state stationary dynamic processes
+- Derived and proved theoretical bounds for time-lagged autoencoders for finite-state stationary dynamic processes, which will be useful for future deep learning method development

 - Created a deep learning based model to extract hierarchical slow modes from molecular time-series data ([GitHub](https://github.com/hsidky/srv))